bdk_wallet

 pub fn next_unused_address(&mut self, keychain: KeychainKind) -> AddressInfo

-Get the next unused address for the given keychain, i.e. the address with the lowest derivation index that hasn’t been used.
+Get the next unused address for the given keychain, i.e. the address with the lowest derivation index that hasn’t been used in a transaction.

 WARNING: To avoid address reuse you must persist the changes resulting from one or more calls to this method before closing the wallet.
 See Wallet::reveal_next_address.